syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 {% endhighlight %}

-> Note: The HTML to PDF conversion that creates a metafile during the evolution, would interpret the content as either text or an image.
+N> The HTML to PDF conversion that creates a metafile during the evolution, would interpret the content as either text or an image.
 The outcome of this PDF would contain only paragraph and figure tags; hyperlinks are not supported.

 ## Text Extraction